 - drug or alcohol abuse or withdrawal

-- having certain genetic conditions or neurological disorders
+- certain genetic conditions or neurological disorders

 You may be at a higher risk for having generalized tonic-clonic seizures if you have a family history of epilepsy.
 A brain injury related to a head trauma, infection, or stroke also puts you at higher risk.
-Other factors that could increase your chances of experiencing a grand mal seizure include:
+Other factors that could increase your chances of having a grand mal seizure include:

-- using drugs or alcohol
+- the use of drugs or alcohol

 If you have a tonic-clonic seizure, some or all of these symptoms may occur:

-- You could have a severe headache after the seizure
+- a severe headache after the seizure

 After you have a grand mal seizure, you might feel confused or sleepy for several hours before recovering.

 Your doctor might also ask you to remember what you were doing immediately before the seizure happened.
 This helps to determine what activity or behavior may have triggered the seizure.

-- Carbamazepine (Carbatrol, Tegretol)
+- carbamazepine (Carbatrol, Tegretol)

-- Phenytoin (Dilantin, Phenytek)
+- phenytoin (Dilantin, Phenytek)

-- Oxcarbazepine (Trileptal)
+- oxcarbazepine (Trileptal)

-- Lamotrigine (Lamictal)
+- lamotrigine (Lamictal)

-- Lorazepam (Ativan)
+- lorazepam (Ativan)

 Having a tonic-clonic seizure due to a one-time trigger may not affect you in the long term.